seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 The time right deadly; I beseech you, go.

 **TROILUS**
-Behold, I pray you!…
+Behold, I pray you!...

 **ULYSSES**
-… Nay, good my lord, go off:
+...
+Nay, good my lord, go off:
 You flow to great distraction; come, my lord.

 **TROILUS**
-I pray thee, stay. …
+I pray thee, stay. ...

 **ULYSSES**
-… You have not patience; come.
+...
+You have not patience; come.

 **TROILUS**
 I pray you, stay; by hell and all hell's torments
-I will not speak a word!…
+I will not speak a word!...

 **DIOMEDES**
-… And so, good night.
+...
+And so, good night.

 **CRESSIDA**
-Nay, but you part in anger. …
+Nay, but you part in anger. ...

 **TROILUS**
-… Doth that grieve thee?
+...
+Doth that grieve thee?
-O wither'd truth!…
+O wither'd truth!...

 **ULYSSES**
-… Why, how now, lord!…
+...
+Why, how now, lord!...

 **TROILUS**
-… By Jove,
+...
+By Jove,
-I will be patient. …
+I will be patient. ...

 **CRESSIDA**
-… Guardian!—why, Greek!
+...
+Guardian!---why, Greek!

 **DIOMEDES**
 Foh, foh! adieu; you palter.